-Hart spilled Shaqiri’s shot late on allowing Peter Crouch to fire Stoke in front, in his sides 1-1 draw on Monday night.
+Hart spilled Shaqiri’s shot late on allowing Peter Crouch to fire Stoke in front.
+This happened in his sides 1-1 draw on Monday night.

-The layers don’t seem to think that is it for Hart though, with Top Bookmakers placing him third in the betting at between 4/6 and 8/11.
+The layers don’t seem to think that is the end for Hart though, with Top Bookmakers placing him third in the betting at between 4/6 and 8/11.

-Hart has played 75 times for England, and played a massive part in qualifying for Russia.
-Although fans and pundits will point to the free kicks against Scotland as a negative.
+Hart has played 75 times for England, and has also played a massive part in qualifying for Russia.
+Although fans and pundits will point to the two free kicks against Scotland as a negative.

 Hart was also in the World Cup squad back in 2010, although he didn’t play.
 He was then England’s number 1 at the 2012 European Championships, the 2014 World Cup, and Euro 2016.
 It was at the Euro’s in 2016 when things started to go wrong.

 Hart was at fault for Gareth Bale‘s free kick, and didn’t do himself any favours in the defeat to Iceland.

 Despite all this, Southgate may still regard him as part of his squad.
 The England manager has kept his cards fairly close to his chest on this one.

-A strong end to the season might have made it an easier decision for Southgate, but Monday’s mistake seems to have confirmed the good performance was the break from the norm, and not the vice versa.
+A strong end to the season might have made it an easier decision for Southgate.
+Instead, Monday’s mistake seems to have confirmed the good performance was the break from the norm.
+Not vice versa.

 Of England’s other two stoppers, it seems more a contest about who is number 1 and will start England’s first Group G match.